 Right.

-So let's say he's the Republican nominee, as we all expect in 2020, and Hillary Clinton decides to run again, or Joe Biden decides to run.
+So let's say he's the Republican nominee, as we all expect, in 2020, and Hillary Clinton decides to run again, or Joe Biden decides to run.

-And Republicans go to the FISA Court now because of this precedent and they hire a Republican version of Fusion GPS.
+And Republicans go to the FISA court now because of this precedent, and they hire a Republican version of Fusion GPS.

-Uh and the RNC and the Trump campaign fund a Clinton or a Biden dossier.
+And the RNC and the Trump campaign fund a Clinton or a Biden dossier.

-No, no, all they have to do is add a footnote that says it may have a political origin.
+All they have to do is add a footnote that says it may have a political origin.

-That's a cop-out.
+I mean, that's a cop-out.

-It's more than a cop-out, it's a fraud.
+It's more than a cop-out.

 This is a fraud upon the court.